VerdantE1/VerdantE1/README.md

 - 🎮 Interested in all aspects of graphics programming and game development, from engine architecture to gameplay systems and visual effects.
 - 🕹️ Enjoy a wide variety of games, especially strategy games (Paradox Interactive titles, The Elder Scrolls series, Bethesda games, etc.).
 - 🌐 Also active in online games, such as League of Legends (Diamond I rank) and The Elder Scrolls Online (ESO:OL).
-- 💬 Passionate about discussing C++, mathematics, abstraction, and all kinds of game-related topics.
+- 💬 Passionate about discussing C++, coding and design pattern, mathematics, abstraction, and all kinds of game-related topics.
 - 🌌 Curious about the intersection of AI, neuroscience, and interactive digital experiences.

 ### Contact

-- 📫 Email: buzzligh.frank@qq.com
+- 📫 Email: buzzlight.frank@qq.com

 ---